- Search The Registry

 Born Halle Tanner in Pittsburgh, Pennsylvania, she was the oldest daughter of nine children to Benjamin Tucker and Sarah Elizabeth Tanner.
 Johnson was well educated and, as a young girl, became familiar with the work of prominent Black intellectuals.
 She worked with her father on The Christian Recorder, a publication of the African Methodist Episcopal Church, where he ministered.

 In 1886, Johnson married Charles Dillon, and the couple had a child before her husband's sudden death.
 A widow at 24, Johnson returned to live with her family and decided to enter medical school.
 After three years of study at the Woman's Medical College of Pennsylvania, she earned her M.D. in 1891, graduating with honors.
 Around the time of her graduation, Booker T. Washington had written to the Woman's Medical College of Pennsylvania to request a nomination for a teaching position he had been struggling to fill for four years.
 He hoped to find a Black physician to serve the school and its surrounding community.
-Johnson accepted Washington's offer of $600 a month, including lodging and meals, and arrived to begin her service in August 1891.
+Johnson accepted Washington's offer of $600 monthly, including lodging and meals, and arrived to begin her service in August 1891.

-Before beginning her new job, however, young Dr. Dillon had to face a significant obstacle: passing the Alabama State Medical Examination.
+Before beginning her new job, however, young Dr. Dillon faced a significant obstacle: passing the Alabama State Medical Examination.
 She was sitting for the examination caused a public stir in Montgomery, Alabama.
 She spent ten days taking the exam, addressing a different area of medicine each day.
 Her examiners included the directors and leading figures of most of the state's major medical institutions.
 She passed the test, and Dr. Dillon was the first woman to practice medicine in Alabama.